 The ultimate success of this program will depend on those people who have this type of coverage.
 While the Affordable Care Act has removed one of the major barriers to preventive care -- cost -- it's up to the individual to go to the doctor and heed the recommendations the doctor provides.

 For more information about the Affordable Care Act, visit the government's Web site, HealthCare.gov.
-If you'd like more HowStuffWorks articles about the legislation and how it affects you, please see the links on the next page.
+If you'd like more HowStuffWorks articles about the legislation and how it affects you, please see the links below.